Tanav1/BeyondATS-AI/README.md

 - Account Capabilities: Have an account to keep track of candidate history.
 This will be done using a database which will be linked using OAuth 2.0 Authentication to each account.

-- Direct file parsing from Gemini API instead of using PyPDF2 and docx libraries to parse data
+- Direct file parsing from Gemini API instead of using PyPDF2 and docx libraries to parse data.

 ## Data Flow Diagram